Research interest(s)/area of expertise

 I am also a lead research partner on a new project, "Enduring Materialities of Colonialism (EMoC)" on St. Croix (USVI), that will run from 2020-2024 in partnership with the US National Parks Service, Aarhus University (Denmark), and the National Museum of Denmark under the leadership of Dr. L. McAtackney (funded by the Independent Research Fund, Denmark).

 When I'm not in the field, I am involved in interdisciplinary spatial digital humanities research projects at Wayne State, materials science-based research on archaeological materials in the laboratory, various historic preservation campaigns, and public archaeology / heritage-based initiatives that involve Wayne State students and community partners.

-I am currently serving my first terms on Wayne State's Academic Senate and Michigan's State Historic Preservation Review Board.
-I am also fortunate to serve on the Board of Directors of Preservation Detroit.
+I am currently serving three year terms on Wayne State's Academic Senate and Michigan's State Historic Preservation Review Board.
+I also serve on the Board of Directors of Preservation Detroit.

 - Ph.D, Anthropology, Brown University, 2008

 - M.Phil, Archaeology, University of Cambridge

 Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, the Department of Energy and others.

 Career Development Chair, 2019-2020